-How does the initial audition work?
+How does the audition work?

 Is there an age limit?

-Why aren’t girls allowed in the choir?
+Why aren’t there girls in the choir?

 Is prior music or voice training necessary?